CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 wanted to save the "before" and "after" labels?
 Do note that thankfully Stata saves these labels, so when converting back to long, it restores the
 "Before" and "After" tags.

 If you do want to save the text instead of the count, you need to use strings.
-We'll use [`decode`](#encode-and-decode) to convert to a string, then use that as the jvar.
+We'll use [`decode`][Converting strings into labeled numbers] to convert to a string, then use that as the jvar.

 ~~~~
 <<dd_do>>